squishlab/PhysH308/assessment.md

 If you can do all of these things and have a deep understanding of the terminology, you probably shouldn't be in this class.
 The point of the class is to help you gain those abilities.
 You can't gain something you already have.

-The goals are categorized into physical concepts (C), quantitative problem solving skills (Q), and physical reasoning (R).
-Goals marked with an asterisk (*) may change over the course of the semester, based on discussion and feedback with the class:
+The goals are categorized into physical concepts (C), quantitative problem solving skills (Q), and physical reasoning (R).  ~~Goals marked with an asterisk (*) may change over the course of the semester, based on discussion and feedback with the class~~:

 Conceptual:
  - C1: Demonstrate understanding of Newton's laws and their implications for motion